andrewstreater/gacha-village/API_DOCS.md

     {
       "id": 1,
       "userId": 1,
-      "spotId": 1,
+      "TradeId": 1,
-      "review": "This was an awesome spot!",
+      "review": "This was an awesome trade!",
       "stars": 5,
       "createdAt": "2021-11-19 20:39:36",
       "updatedAt": "2021-11-20 10:06:40"